 - Food gifts like homemade gourmet granola (< that’s the recipe I use), caramel corn (you don’t need caramel candies for this – just a few baking aisle ingredients), or peanut brittle are almost universally enjoyed.

-- Shop at a local store for thoughtful, meaningful gifts under $20 each.
+- Set a budget and shop at a local store for thoughtful, meaningful gifts.

 What about you?
 Do you have some suggestions for enjoying the holidays affordably?